nicslabdev/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/README.md

 Where the captures used to reproduce the experiment are located

 ## scripts
-Where the scripts to carry out the experiment are located
+Where the agent scripts and the scripts to carry out the experiment are located

 ## Reproducibility Protocol (R=5)
 The capture matrix used in the paper is reproduced